-Costs for employer-sponsored health plans in 2024 are expected to jump over 6%, according to new data from consulting firms Mercer and Willis Towers Watson (abbreviated WTW).
-As the Wall Street Journal first reported, that would amount to the largest price increase for employer health plans in about a decade.
+Costs for workplace health plans in 2024 are expected to spike over 6%, according to recent surveys from consulting firms Mercer and Willis Towers Watson (abbreviated WTW).
+A jump of that size amounts to one of the biggest increases in a decade and follows a major increase in health care costs in 2023.

-Mercer’s survey, released Thursday, found that health plan costs could jump by 6.6% next year, assuming employers made no cost-cutting changes to their current plans.
+Mercer’s survey found that health plan costs could jump by 6.6% this year, assuming employers make no cost-cutting changes to their current plans.
 And even if they do take steps to cut costs, the increase is expected to be 5.4% on average.
-Similarly, in preliminary survey results shared with Money, WTW found that health insurance costs are expected to rise between 6% and 6.4%.
+Similarly, in survey results shared with Money in September, WTW found that health insurance costs are expected to rise between 6% and 6.4%.

-According to Mercer, typical annual price increases have hovered between 3% and 4% for more than a decade, making next year's estimated hikes particularly steep.
+According to Mercer, typical annual price increases have hovered between 3% and 4% for more than a decade, making 2024's estimated hikes particularly steep.

-Inflation is finally catching up to health insurance
+Inflation has finally caught up to health insurance

-Perhaps surprisingly, private health insurance is one area where inflation has largely yet to reach.
-In fact, the latest inflation reading from the Labor Department shows health insurance costs in a notable period of deflation — meaning that prices are going down.
-For the year ending in July, overall health insurance costs fell nearly 30%, even as the cost of prescription drugs and other medical supplies jumped.
+Perhaps surprisingly, private health insurance is one area inflation has yet to fully reach.
+In fact, data from the Labor Department puts health insurance costs in a period of deflation — meaning that prices have gone down.
+For the year ending in December 2023, overall health insurance costs fell 27%, even as the cost of prescription drugs and other medical supplies jumped.

 The outlook for 2024 health insurance prices